 Do Blue French Bulldogs have more health problems?

 Sadly, Blue French Bulldogs and several other breeds that display this dilute gene may have a genetic disorder identified as color dilution alopecia (CDA).

 Colour dilution alopecia (CDA) is a hereditary gene inherited condition that makes hair areas thin or causes hair loss and could cause flaky and irritated skin.
 The disorder is associated with dogs with the “dilute” color and is frequently seen in dogs with blue or fawn coats.

-Such dogs are born with a regular hair coat, and manifestations of CDA may start to develop when they are Six months of age or older.
+Such dogs are born with a regular hair coat, and manifestations of CDA may develop when they are Six months or older.
 Although the condition has also been described in the blue French Bulldogs, it has also been recognized in other breeds.

 Do I Need To Worry?

 Apart from its overall appearance, the dog has no health impact.
 However, there may be some particular skin problems that will arise and have to be resolved.